 Access to nutritious meals is imperative to children’s health.
 Poor nutrition is associated with numerous negative health effects, meaning children who live in food insecure households may struggle more with health issues.
 Under a whole-child approach, we must continually consider children’s health in conversations about child development and early childhood education.
 CACFP is proven to increase the nutritional quality of meals served at child care settings and contribute to other positive child health outcomes.
 CACFP supports equitable health outcomes by ensuring children in households with low incomes have access to nutritious foods and positive mealtime experiences.

-CACFP-associated childcare centers served nutritious foods more than non-CACFP participants.
+CACFP childcare centers served nutritious foods more than non-CACFP sites.
 Childcare centers are in a unique position to provide young children access to nutritional foods.
 There cannot be a thriving child care environment without food security for the children (Neelon & Briley, 2011).

 Directors from CACFP-participating centers have fewer barriers to serving healthy meals, such as cost.
 Through meal reimbursements, CACFP helps centers raise the quality of their food and provide centers with nutrition training which gives children more access to healthy meals (Zaltz et al., 2020).

 CACFP-participating sites provide more nutritious meals than non-CACFP sites, supplying children with more fruits and vegetables as well as less sugary snacks and drinks (Ritche et al., 2012).